0BTCWG/Wire/docs/implementation_status.md

 3. **RESOLVED**: Partial Optimization
 4. **RESOLVED**: Completed: All cryptographic gadgets now use real implementations rather than simplified stubs.
 5. **RESOLVED**: Completed: Major cryptographic operations have been optimized for constraint count.
-6. Documentation needs to be expanded with more detailed examples
+6. **RESOLVED**: Completed: Documentation has been expanded with detailed API references, integration guides, and usage examples.